Dev-iL/streamlit-ldap-authenticator/README.md

 ### Version 0.1.1

-- Add pyjwt in the install requirement
+- Add pyjwt as a requirement

 ### Version 0.2.0